olcf/olcf-user-docs/data/transferring.rst

            rsync -avz --progress --include 'T*' --exclude '*' mydir/ $USER@dtn.ccs.ornl.gov:/path/

-	* If the file or directory exists at the targer but not not on the source, then delete it
+	* If the file or directory exists at the target but not on the source, then delete it

         .. code::